kubernetes/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 your backups using a well reviewed backup and encryption solution, and consider using full disk encryption where possible.

-Kubernetes 1.7 contains [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/), an alpha feature that will encrypt `Secret` resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
-While this feature is currently experimental, it may offer an additional level of defense when backups are not encrypted or an attacker gains read access to etcd.
+Kubernetes supports [encryption at rest](/docs/tasks/administer-cluster/encrypt-data/), a feature introduced in 1.7, and beta since 1.13.
+This will encrypt `Secret` resources in etcd, preventing parties that gain access to your etcd backups from viewing the content of those secrets.
+While this feature is currently beta, it offers an additional level of defense when backups are not encrypted or an attacker gains read access to etcd.

 ### Receiving alerts for security updates and reporting vulnerabilities